SneWs/Httper/README.md

 # Httper
 This is a simple HTTP request maker tool with a UI to make it easier to make API requests with payloads etc...

+Httper builds and runs on Linux, OS X and Windows as long as you have a fairly C++11 compatible compiler and QT 5.X.